jameshughes89/cs102/src/site/topics/stacks/stack-adt.rst

     While the stack is not empty
         Get the top of the stack with a peek (current cell) If the top is the end
-            Huzzah, done!
+            done

         If an unvisited neighbour of the current cell exists Push the neighbour onto the stack

         If no admissible neighbour exists
             Pop from the stack

-    If we leave the loop with an empty stack, there is no solution
+    If the loop ever exists because of an empty stack, there is no solution

 Example